 Thousands of new homes will be built in central Lincolnshire over the next five years.

-The City of Lincoln, West Lindsey, and North Kesteven councils have set out a strategic approach to delivering new homes.
+The City of Lincoln, West Lindsey, and North Kesteven councils have each set out a strategic approach to delivering new homes in the not too distant future.

 The New Homes Strategy applies to private ownership and private rent houses and affordable homes.
-The strategy is necessary to ensure enough new homes are built to cater to the growing Lincoln population.
+The strategy is necessary to ensure enough new homes are built to cater to the growing Lincolnshire population.

 Chris Morton, resident involvement manager at the city council, said: “We aim to start creating communities again.
 We want to build spaces where people are proud to live.”